-Being in Australia made me realise I had always wanted to be a cowgirl, so I got a job as a 'Jillaroo' on a cattle station in the bush for six months.
+Being in Australia made me realise I had always wanted to be a cowgirl, so I got a job as a 'Jillaroo' on a cattle station in North West New South Wales for six months.
 It was very hard work, especially as there was an awful drought at the time.
 But it was a fantastic experience that will stay with me forever.

 At the end of the six months I had to say Goodbye to my new-found family, horses and dogs and I moved back to London to work on The Golden Compass at Framestore.
 I then got the opportunity to work on The Tale of Despereaux and Where The Wild Things Are.

 These were great projects and I learnt a great deal, however I found the transition back to London very difficult and pined for the country life...

 After two years back in the UK I got six weeks' work at Aardman.
 This seemed to suit me and them so well that they contracted me for two years on Arthur Christmas, which was released in November 2011.